ly-rp/DelDelApp/README.txt

 Current progress in our VS Code project includes the following:

 The "views" folder contains the following files:
+- /partials: navbar.ejs, home.ejs, recipeCards.ejs ()
 - welcome.ejs: The homepage which should have features to login, register or sign in as guest
+- register.ejs:
-- login.ejs, register.ejs: User authentication
+- login.ejs, register.ejs, forgot-password.ejs: User authentication
+- guest.ejs, user.ejs, admin.ejs:
 - addRecipe.ejs: Where users can add new recipes
 - editRecipe.ejs: Where users can edit existing recipes
-- dashboard.ejs, admin.ejs, guest.ejs, user.ejs: Displays different role's dashboard contents.
-Still a work in progress.
 - All EJS routes ending with 'Lists', recipes.ejs and myRecipes.ejs: Display of lists of the different recipes either fully or categorised by their food type (Breakfast, Side Dishes, Soups, Desserts, Salads)
+- recipe.ejs: Display route of a singular recipe.
 - favourites.ejs: A route that will show a registered user their favourited recipes
-- recipe.ejs: Display route of a singular recipe.
+- review.ejs:
+- searchResults.ejs: The search bar of the navbar that implements search filtering

 The "public" folder includes the "images" folder adn